Fil88/Fil88.github.io/_posts/2021-07-01-Entering-the-Covenant-C2C.md

 4) The `DLL` will perform process injection against notepad.exe

-5) Notepad will spawn a Covenant's Grunt
+5) Notepad will spawn a Covenant's Grunt.